vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 We can still offer support for Kubernetes 1.13 and earlier, but it will be limiting our high-efficient filtering capabilities significantly.
-It will also increase the maintenance costs and code complexity.
+It will also increase maintenance costs and code complexity.

 On the other hand, Kubernetes pre-1.14 versions are quite rare these days.
 At the time of writing, the latest Kubernetes version is 1.18, and, according